 This spice is an intrinsic ingredient in several dishes in Spanish, Indian and Arabic cuisine and is also used to flavor sauces and soups in Mediterranean cuisine.
 Spanish paella, Indian Biryani and Arabic Kafta and Mrouzia just wouldn’t taste the same without a few strands of saffron.
 Although it isn’t used much in French cuisine, it is an essential ingredient when preparing French bouillabaisse.

 The saving grace for those who are worried about the expense is you only need to use a small amount in any dish.
-Indulging in spoonfuls of delicious Arabic Chicken Tagine or Mutton Biryani is sure to delight the taste buds and quell all disputes surrounding the price of this spice.
+Indulging in spoonful of delicious Arabic Chicken Tagine or Mutton Biryani is sure to delight the taste buds and quell all disputes surrounding the price of this spice.